-I mentioned that our favorite way to make pulled pork in by smoking it in our Traeger Grill, but the smoker is my husband’s domain and sometimes I have a craving!
+I mentioned that our favorite way to make pulled pork is by smoking it in our Traeger Grill, but the smoker is my husband’s domain and sometimes I have a craving!
 This is the recipe I use when I get a craving in the afternoon and want to have pulled pork for dinner.

 COOKING A PORK BUTT TO 195°F

-We estimate about 1 hour per pound based on the trimmed weight of a pork butt.
+We estimate about 1 hour per pound based on the trimmed weight of pork butt.
 This is only an estimate—it may take more or even less time, depending on the thickness of the pork butt and any hot spots or inconsistencies in your oven.
 We often open the oven several times to check on the progress and temperature, so it’s wise to factor that in as well.
-For example, a 5 pound trimmed pork butt should be done in about 5 hours when cooking at 225°F. (This is the low & slow method)
+For example, a 5-pound trimmed pork butt should be done in about 5 hours when cooking at 225°F. (This is the low & slow method)

 How to Serve Pulled Pork

 On a bun of course. 😉 We love ours piled high and with our favorite BBQ sauce.
-I like sweet & tangy, my husband loves spicy & hot, the kids love a combination.
+I like sweet & tangy, my husband loves spicy & hot, and the kids love a combination.
 You can also serve the sandwich with coleslaw, raw or cooked onion, and any other ingredient that strikes your fancy.

 I love to add all the sauces individually.
 As in, I do not add it directly to the pulled pork and create a BBQ pulled pork.
 The reason is that we have developed a number of recipes using pulled pork that our family LOVES.
 For instance, you can try this Pulled Pork Hash.
-We also make Pulled Pork Nachos, Pulled Pork Quesadilla’s, and Cheesy Pulled Pork Soup.
+We also make Pulled Pork Nachos, Pulled Pork Quesadillas, and Cheesy Pulled Pork Soup.
 (I will be sharing all of those recipes soon!)

 Can You Make Pulled Pork in a Slow Cooker